- What is a Singapore Employment Pass?

 - Candidates must prove their competence through satisfactory results from a reputable diploma or undergraduate institution

-- You may also be required to present professional qualifications, specialist skills, and niche-related experience
+- They may also be required to present professional qualifications, specialist skills, and niche-related experience

 - Parents of qualified candidates can also apply for the Long Term Visit Pass as long as the EP holder draws not less than S$12,000 from their salaries

-Meeting all the qualifications above does not guarantee the work pass.
-MOM reserves the right to review and either approve or reject your application based on your skills, work experience, job market, company’s contribution towards the Singapore economy, and reputation.
+- Meeting all the qualifications above does not guarantee the work pass.
+MOM reserves the right to review and either approve or reject an application based on skills, work experience, job market, company’s contribution towards the Singapore economy, and reputation

 How Do I Apply for an EP Visa?

-Before applying for the EP visa, you must verify if you met the application requirements.
-After that, you can submit your application to MOM online or manually.
-Ensure you have uploaded all your testimonials along with the application letter.
-Online platforms may take more than three weeks to respond.
+After that, you can submit applications to MOM online.
+Ensure you have uploaded all testimonials along with the application letter.

-Which Documents Will I Need to Secure My Pass?
+Which Documents Will I Need to Secure My Passes?

-Like any other country, gaining entry into the Singapore corporate industry requires you to have these particular documents:
+Like any other country, gaining entry into the Singapore corporate industry requires your employees to have these particular documents:

-- An international passport with a summary of all your particulars on one page
+- An international passport with a summary of all their particulars on one page

 Other Than the EP, Which Other Work Passes Can I Apply for?

-If you are not eligible for the Singapore Employment Pass work visa, there is no need to worry.
-You can still explore other forms of work pass.
-One of them includes the quota-based Pass, which allows foreign talent to join the workforce after a specific number of locals have been absorbed into the system.
+One of them includes the quota-based S Pass, which allows foreign talent to join the workforce after a specific number of locals have been absorbed into the system.

-What is the Connection Between EP and Long Term Pass and Dependant’s Pass?
+What is the Connection Between EP, the Long Term Visit Pass, and Dependant’s Pass?

-For a long time, EP has been used together with the Long Term Visit Pass (LTVP) and Dependant’s Pass.
-Once you have qualified for the EP visa, you can apply for these two passes to allow your loved ones to visit you in Singapore.
+For a long time, the EP has been used together with the Long Term Visit Pass (LTVP) and Dependant’s Pass (DP).

-You can qualify for an LTVP, if you are either an EP or S Pass holder.
-You must also earn a monthly earning of not less than S$6,000, and work under a company that is licensed by the Singapore government.
+Applicants can qualify for an LTVP if they are either EP or S Pass holders.
+They must also earn a monthly earning of not less than S$6,000, and work under a company that is licensed by the Singapore government.

-If you have kids 12 years or below you will need Verification of Vaccination.
+If they have kids aged 12 years or below, they will need a Verification of Vaccination.